gramineproject/gramine/Documentation/sgx-intro.rst

       This model can be contrasted with the :term:`background check model`.

-      Currently, Gramine does *not* provide libraries or tools to support hte passport model.
+      Currently, Gramine does *not* provide libraries or tools to support the passport model.
 Instead, Gramine supports the background check model.

    Intel Provisioning Certification Service